 sounds from nature

-The most popular sound effect of all romantic mangas has to be ‘doki-doki’, the sound of a heart pounding; it shows up often in romantic encounters, and during suspense scenes. ‘pon’ is very much like the English sound effect ‘tap’; a small drum goes ‘pon-pon’, tapping someone on the shoulder is ‘pon’, and so on.
+The most popular sound effect of all romantic mangas has to be ‘doki-doki’, the sound of a heart pounding; it shows up in romantic encounters, and during suspense scenes. ‘pon’ is like the English sound effect ‘tap’: a small drum goes ‘pon-pon’, tapping someone on the shoulder is ‘pon’, and so on.

 ‘kira-kira’ is ‘to twinkle’, so ‘twinkle-twinkle little star’ in Japanese is ‘kira-kira boshi’.

-We also might be familiar with ‘pika-pika’, which means ‘to shine’, because it is the sound that Pikachu makes in the Pokemon anime.
+We might be familiar with ‘pika-pika’, which means ‘to shine’, because it is the sound that Pikachu makes in the Pokemon series.